Wrexham police tackle night-time incidents at burger bars

 Ch Insp Neil Maxwell said he expected other businesses to take action.

-He said police did not want a "yobbish minority to spoil things for everyone else".'Drain on vital resources'
+He said police did not want a "yobbish minority to spoil things for everyone else".

 The force said while night-time disorder is often associated with clubs and pubs, its figures show a number of young people are involved in trouble near food outlets in the early hours.